ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 https://www.earthsystemcog.org/search/obs4mips/?template=obs4mips&limit=200

-Observational data sets not available in these archives need to be reformatted according to the CF/CMOR standard before they can be used.
+Observational data sets not available in these archives need to be reformatted according to the CF/CMOR standard before they can be used (see guidelines in Section :numref:`data_processing`).
 In this case a reference to the official URL is provided such that a user can get the latest version of the data set as well as a description and a script how to convert the data set to the format required by the ESMValTool.
 These conversion scripts are collected in *reformat_scripts/obs/reformat_obs_<NAME>.ncl*.
 The reformatting routines must be documented with a standard header providing all information required to retrieve and process the data, as well as their availability (Tier 1, Tier 2, or Tier 3).